TokenEngineeringCommunity/website/docs/academy-welcome.md

 - Ownership Rewards, power distribution and equal opportunitites
 - DAOs and UBI
 …plus case presentations and tools!
+The agenda with all talks and speakers is available [here](https://www.notion.so/te-academy/DAO-Rewards-Systems-Assemblage-784e664e4496482e9ccf5982e8669afa).

 **Our speakers:**
 @Owocki / GitcoinDAO